 In order to successfully complete their course it is crucial that students have a high standard of fluency in English.

 If English is not your first language you will be asked to submit evidence that you meet the University's language requirement before your place on the course is confirmed.
-This is usually through the provision of an English language certificate, or if you have studied in an English speaking country for a minimum of three years within two years prior to the course start date, a transcript will be sufficient.
-Please note that you do not need to provide evidence of a language test prior to submitting your application, the Graduate Admissions Office will inform if you require one (and how to submit your results) when you receive an offer from us.
+This is usually through the provision of an English language certificate, although if you have studied in an English speaking country for a minimum of three years within two years prior to the course start date, a transcript will be sufficient.
+Please note that you do not need to provide evidence of a language test prior to submitting your application, the Postgraduate Admissions Office will inform if you require one (and how to submit your results) when you receive an offer from us.

 You can find out if you are likely to require a language test by selecting your nationality here.